Treatment for All Types of Childhood Leukemia

 We offer outpatient services -- such as chemotherapy, transfusions, and lab tests -- 12 hours a day, seven days a week at Duke Children’s Valvano Day Hospital.
 This means your child won’t need to be admitted to the hospital just because they feel ill or need treatment on a day when your doctor’s office is closed.

 Teens and young adults are too old to be treated like young kids, but adult care might not be quite right for them either.
-Our Adolescent and Young Adult Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
+Our Teen and Young Adult Oncology Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
 We customize treatment and services that consider your child’s unique needs, including support and guidance to help them cope with the impact of treatment on their high school or college activities and their social life.

 Once treatment is complete, you can count on us for continuing support.
 We offer long-term follow-up services for preventive health care, including screenings and ongoing surveillance.
 Our cancer care doctors and nurses work with social workers and child psychologists who can offer support and assistance with school-related or personal issues.
 In addition, we can help your child transition to adult cancer care services when they’re ready.
 If your child needs other services related to treatment, we refer you to subspecialists.
 You’ll have resources and support to ensure your child’s long-term well-being.

 It’s helpful to have a team on your side to help you manage your child’s care.
 Our social workers help you navigate the medical system and coordinate the variety of health services your child needs.
-They can help you work with insurance providers, connect you with resources, and help you manage the details related to your child’s care.
+They can help you work with insurance providers, connect with resources, and manage the details related to your child’s care.
 Our nurse coordinators can help you schedule appointments for tests, treatments, and other medical visits.